CodecoolGlobal/tech-interview-workbook-WailGree/docs/module_web_with_python.md

 *Similarities between HTML and XML:*
  1. *Both are languages of web.*
  2. *Both are markup languages.*
  3. *Both are originated from SGML.
-[Standardized General Markup Language]*
+"Standardized General Markup Language".*
  4. *Tags are basic building blocks of both HTML and XML documents.*

  *Differences between HTML and XML:*